 3. Make sure you both understand your financial earnings and household budget.
 It’s important for both partners to understand their financial situation.
 This means creating a budget together that outlines all income and expensess, knowing the financial plans for the future, and agreeing on financial priorities.
 Both partners have to be involved in the finances, not just for the sake of their relationship, but also to save money and create financial abundance.

 4. Keep separate credit cards and bank accounts.
 I have a Visa card in my own name, and I’m keeping it clear of debt.
 And, we have separate bank accounts — in our own names, totally separate.
 Some financial experts recommend having a joint account for household bills, which both partners have access to.
 This helps couples decrease debt by keeping them individually and jointly responsible for their financial future.
+This is one of the best tips for managing money after you get married.

 5. Make financial decisions carefully.
 Every couple must decide if one parent will stay home with the children, and how that affects their ability to pay off debt quicky — and save money for the future.
 The decision to leave work is a big one; it affects Social Security income, health insurance costs and other financial factors.
 But, there are other consequences of staying home with the kids!
 For instance, some people find a strong psychological and professional value in going to work every day.
 The bottom line: decreasing debt and becoming wealthy as a couple isn’t just about making enough money and saving for the future.
 It’s about making smart financial decisions that won’t be regretted later.